Lessons to learn in Oxford

 The remainder of the second quarter continued in a similar vein but without a further score until the Navy gained the ball and after several phases of play inside the Oxford 22 it arrived in the hands of Matt Bowden who found a gap in the Oxford defence to cross the line for the first Navy try of the evening, which was expertly converted by Jon Humphrey.
 The half time whistle blew with the gap narrowed to 15 - 10.

 The Navy made a few changes at half time with Owen and Basher replacing Kyle Mason and Eldon Myers.
 From the restart the Navy seemed much improved, definitely on the attack but despite most of the possession and being camped in the Oxford half they couldn't add to the score.
-More changes followed; Rhys Dimmock-Williams came on at fullback, Greg Loydall came off and Jon Humphrey pushed up to scrum half; Gareth Rees was replaced by John Stephens, Staniforth came on for Olly Mason.
+More changes followed; Rhys Dimmock-Williams came on at fullback, Greg Loydall came off and Jon Humphrey pushed up to fly half; Gareth Rees was replaced by John Stephen, Staniforth came on for Olly Mason.
 Still there was no breakthrough for the Navy.

 Then the tide turned in Oxford's direction.
 Quick passing and some fast running by Oxford replacement Dan Barley gave the Blues their fourth try of the night and their first successful conversion made the scoreline 22 - 10.
-More changes to the Navy side saw Tom Hughes on for Ben Priddey, and Kava and Buinimasi replaced Cooper and Davis.
+More changes to the Navy side saw Tom Hughes on for Ben Priddey, and Kava and Buinimasi replaced Cooper and Davies.

 The final quarter of the match went more of the Navy's way.
 Play was on occasion a little scrappy but there was still time to level the score.
 A kick from Humphrey gained some territory and from the resulting lineout the Navy gained further yards.
 Oxford were on the back foot but defended well.
 However they could not maintain their discipline and after sustained Navy attack conceded a penalty try and their team captain received a yellow card!
 Humphrey's kick soared between the posts and the Navy closed the gap 22 - 17.
 With about 10 minutes left to play, and Oxford down to 14 men, there was still all to play for.
 However despite a few chances, the Senior XV couldn't make it over the line.
 Oxford were determined to hold on to their lead and worked hard to keep it.
 After several minutes of injury time, during which the Navy edged ever closer to the Oxford try line, Oxford gained position and kicked to touch, scoring a deserved win 22 - 17.